OSGeo/gdal/doc/source/build_hints.rst

     Path to the SWIG executable.

-    Note that setting it explictly might be needed, and that putting the directory of the installed binary into the PATH might not be sufficient.
+    Note that setting it explicitly might be needed, and that putting the directory of the installed binary into the PATH might not be sufficient.
-    The reason is that when buildingfrom source, a "swig" binary will be generated, but FindSWIG will prefer a "swig-4.0" binary if found elsewhere in the PATH.
+    The reason is that when building from source, a "swig" binary will be generated, but FindSWIG will prefer a "swig-4.0" binary if found elsewhere in the PATH.